4 Interesting Myths About Magnets

 One of the biggest misconceptions about magnets is that they attract all metals.
 While all magnetic materials are metal, magnets are only attracted to particular kinds of metals.

 Metals with high iron content have a strong magnetic attraction, so steel also has high magnetic properties.
-Other metals like aluminum, zinc, copper, gold, and brass are not magnetic.
-You can bend this rule by adding a small amount of a strong magnetic metal like iron to a metal with no magnetic properties.
+Other metals, like aluminum, zinc, copper, gold, and brass, are not magnetic.
+You can bend this rule by adding a small amount of a strong magnetic metal, like iron, to a metal with no magnetic properties.

 3. Water Will Decrease a Magnet's Strength

 Another common magnet myth is that magnets will lose their strength when exposed to water.
-Some people believe that submerging a typical refrigerator magnet in a cup of water will lose its power, but we can disprove this assertion easily.
+Some people believe submerging a typical refrigerator magnet in a cup of water will lose its power, but we can disprove this assertion easily.

 4. Larger Magnets Are More Powerful Than Smaller Magnets